dgil/generator-firefox-extension/README.md

 grunt watch
 ```

-**Remember:** You need to install [Extension Auto-Installer](https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/) in order to use this functionality.
+**Remember:** You need to install [Extension Auto-Installer](https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/) and have Firefox running in order to use this functionality.

 ### Wiredep